 - Keep in mind that if you’re forced to terminate workers, you must first ask yourself three important questions.

-After you’ve given the employee adequate opportunities to improve, start the termination process.
+If, after you’ve given the employee adequate opportunities to improve but the person hasn’t, start the termination process.

 From the Coach’s Corner, related information: